persones/shpritz/README.md

 ```
 and then run.

-# Running a project
+## Running a project
 The JavaScript dashboard does not require sudo privileges.
 It can be run like this:
 ```bash
 npm start
 ```
-Projects that need access to the serial port do need sudo rights:
+Projects that need access to the serial port do need sudo privileges:
 ```bash
 sudo npm start
 ```